 The ClearScale Solution

-The infrastructure would be designed using Docker container software in form of AWS managed Elastic Container Service with infrastructure provisioning and change management automated using HashiCorp Terraform.
+The infrastructure would be designed using Docker container software in the form of AWS managed Elastic Container Service, with infrastructure provisioning and change management automated using HashiCorp Terraform.
 As an AWS Premier Consulting Partner, ClearScale would implement these and other required products and services using AWS best practices.